 Artificial Stupidity: Although not too horrible, the Survivor AI has many infamous quirks.
 This is a great reason to play the game with actual people.
 See this YouTube video as a hilariously shameful example from around release.

-The sequel seems to have improved the AI a little bit, though some of the achievements cause it trouble.
+The AI seems to have been improved since the first game, though some of the achievements cause it trouble.
 Of particular note is the "Sob Story" achievement, requiring the player to complete a stage without killing a Witch.
 The AI is not remotely suited to sneaking missions.

 The Chainsaw Massacre mutation amplifies the survivor bot's stupidity to new levels.
 They will either run ahead or lag badly behind and not do too well in saving you from special infected.
 This was corrected later causing the AI to rarely stray far from players, but they are still have issues.